exakat/exakat/docs/Development.rst

 * HasNoOut : checks if the current atom has no outgoing link with a name

 * HasNoParent : Docs for HasNoParent

+* HasNoTrait : Checks that the current atom is not inside a trait.

 * HasNoUsage : Docs for HasNoUsage